3togo/Cinder-0.9-Cookbook-Examples/README.md

 ### Installation
 It is assumed that your cinder repositoriy is called "cinder_master" and that you clone this one next to it.
 Then all the example projects should compile out of the box.

-Currently only ready made for MacOSX & Xcode.
+Currently only maintained for MacOSX & Xcode.